jim-schwoebel/nala/README.md

 This makes Nala incredibly versatile to do multiple things quickly and is an advantage over other chatbot systems.

-## how this works

-we use snowbird hotword detector ().
-We trained a model on a male's voice.

 ## what can Nala do

 [Post video]